Complete Camera Convergence

 Phase 3: Doing everything yourself again, while sitting down:

-Online-banking, -investing, -lobbying, -publishing, -travel planning, -shopping, -selling, -dating …
+Online-banking, -investing, -lobbying, -publishing, -travel planning, -reviewing, -defining, -mapping-shopping, -selling, -dating …

 Never buy more than fits on your shelves and don’t buy more shelves.